vishal2github/noJava/Theoretical_Notes/Syncronized_method_and_class.md

 ### **Synchronized class**

 + Class can't be made synchronized via synchronized keyword, but, if all the public methods are synchronized then that class will be known as "synchronized class".

 + The object of such class will also be synchronized.

++ Object of synchronized class can be used by only one thread at the time of multi-threading.

++ Object of un-synchronized class can be used by all threads at a time of multi-threading.